PECOS-packages/PECOS/python/selene-plugins/pecos-selene-general-noise/tests/README.md

 invalid batches, qubit indices, custom operations, and abstract crosstalk groups.
 These tests are deterministic and remain in the fast lane.

+A seeded randomized differential trace also sends the same 97 runtime batches through the Selene adapter and directly through `GeneralNoiseModel`.
+It compares every operation delivered to the simulator and every Boolean or leakage-valued result while mixing timing gaps, parallel batches, all supported runtime gates, all three idle families, leakage/seepage, and measurement crosstalk.

 `test_qec_workload.py` runs one round of the three-qubit repetition code using only standard operations.
 It checks the noiseless syndrome, a known middle-data fault, analytic noisy-readout syndromes, and agreement across sequential and parallel Selene workers.
+A two-round history localizes a known fault between rounds and checks the full analytic distribution under asymmetric readout noise.
 Its larger statistical checks carry the `slow` marker.

 The generated matrix and additional statistical seed repetitions carry the repository's `slow` marker.
 The default fast lane retains one seed for every